 \section{Introduction}

 Dust stands out as one of the most intriguing baryonic components in galaxies.
-While it constitutes only $\sim 0.001-0.01\%$ of the baryonic matter by mass, its emission contributes to about half of the electromagnetic content of our universe that comes from galaxy formation and evolution processes \citep{dole06}.
-Dust is essential to the chemistry and physics of the interstellar medium (ISM), and, as traditionally recognized, its attenuation effects are significant in the UV and optical wavelengths \citep[][among many more]{cardelli89,gordon97,weingartner01a,calzetti00,salim20}.
+While it constitutes only $\sim 0.001-0.01\%$ of the baryonic matter by mass, its emission contributes to about half of the electromagnetic content of our Universe that comes from galaxy formation and evolution processes \citep{dole06}.
+Dust is essential to the chemistry and physics of the interstellar medium (ISM), and, as has traditionally been recognised, its attenuation effects are significant in the ultraviolet (UV) and optical wavelengths \citep[][among many more]{cardelli89,gordon97,weingartner01a,calzetti00,salim20}.

-Among different components of interstellar dust, Polycyclic Aromatic Hydrocarbons (PAHs) stand out, as not only are they abundant throughout the universe, they influence the chemistry and thermal budget of the ISM by controlling the ionization balance, dominating the heating process in neutral gas through photoelectric heating \citep{bakes94,wolfire95,helou01}, and acting as catalysts for formation of H$_2$ molecules \citep{thrower12,boschman15,Barrera23}.
-PAHs undergo transient heating by absorbing single UV photons and emit light in the mid-IR range from $\sim 3-20${\um}, with the strongest emission at 7.7\,{\um}.
+Among different components of interstellar dust, polycyclic aromatic hydrocarbons (PAHs) stand out, as not only are they abundant throughout the Universe, they influence the chemistry and thermal budget of the ISM by controlling the ionisation balance, dominating the heating process in neutral gas through photoelectric heating \citep{bakes94,wolfire95,helou01}, and acting as catalysts for the formation of H$_2$ molecules \citep{thrower12,boschman15,Barrera23}.
+The PAHs undergo transient heating by absorbing single UV photons and emit light in the mid-infrared (mid-IR) range from $\sim 3-20${\um}, with the strongest emission at 7.7\,{\um}.
 Their broad emission features are widely observed in the spectra of star-forming galaxies, contributing to up to 20\% of the total IR emission \citep{lagache04,smith07,tielens08,li20}.